Universal Algebraic Methods for Constraint Satisfaction Problems: The Rectangularity Theorem

 \subsection{Preliminaries}

 We are mainly concerned with finite algebras belonging to a single Taylor variety $\var{V}$ (though some results below hold more generally).
-As mentioned, our main goal in this section is to prove the Rectangularity Theorem of Barto and Kozik, which can be described as follows: Start with finite algebras $\bA_0$, $\bA_1$, $\dots$, $\bA_{n-1}$ in a Taylor variety with minimal absorbing subalgebras $\bB_i \minabsorbing \bA_i$.
-Suppose at most one of these algebras is abelian and suppose the nonabelian algebras are simple.
+As mentioned, our goal in this subsection is a proof of the Rectangularity Theorem of Barto and Kozik.
+The theorem can be described informally as follows: Start with finite algebras $\bA_0$, $\bA_1$, $\dots$, $\bA_{n-1}$ in a Taylor variety with minimal absorbing subalgebras $\bB_i \minabsorbing \bA_i$.
+Suppose at most one of these algebras is abelian and the nonabelian algebras are simple.
 Let $\bR$ be a subdirect product of $\myprod_{\nn} \bA_i$.
-Then (under a few more assumptions) if $R$ intersects nontrivially with the product $\myprod_{\nn}B_i$ of minimal absorbing subuniverses, then $R$ contains the entire product $\myprod_{\nn}B_i$.
+Then (under a few more assumptions) if $R$ intersects nontrivially with the product $\myprod_{\nn}B_i$, then $R$ contains the entire product $\myprod_{\nn}B_i$.

-Before attempting to prove this, we first prove a number of useful lemmas.
-In doing so, we will make frequent use of the following
+Our proof of this result will depend on a number of useful lemmas that we now prove.